disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 - Easy and intuitive gameplay: Users expect a straightforward interface where they can quickly understand how to play without prior instructions.
 - Responsive design: The game must work seamlessly across a range of devices, including smartphones, tablets, and desktops, adapting layout and controls accordingly.
 - Clear feedback: Users require immediate visual and auditory feedback after each move, including round outcomes, score updates, and celebratory effects when winning.
-- Smooth transitions: Animations such as card flips, countdowns, and gesture feedback should be fluid and not disrupt the flow of the game.
+- Smooth transitions: Animations such as card flips and gesture feedback should be fluid and not disrupt the flow of the game.
--Replayability: Users expect to easily reset or start new games.
+- Replayability: Users expect to easily reset or start new games.
 - Accessibility: Controls and visuals must be clear, legible, and usable by players with varying abilities, including appropriate contrast and button sizes.
 - Performance: The game should load quickly and run smoothly without bugs or lag, ensuring a frustration-free experience.
 - Privacy and security: Users expect that the game runs entirely client-side, without collecting personal data or requiring internet connectivity.